ldpina/crewmateDB-main/README.md

 ## Notes

-Took me so long on how to learn how to make a highlighted shadow for a crewmates color but I was able to do it!
+Some Challenges I was faced during this project was that it took me so long on how to learn how to make a highlighted shadow for a crewmates color but I was able to do it!
 Also took me a while to try to set up the databases and how to change their current attributes

 ## License